2023 Appeal Information:

-• The Assessor’s office will schedule and perform an inspection of the interior and exterior of the property.
+• The Assessor’s office may schedule and perform an inspection of the interior and exterior of the property.

-• You, or an authorized representative, will appear before the County Board of Equalization on the specified date and time to testify.
+• You, or an authorized representative, must appear before the County Board of Equalization on the specified date and time to testify.

-• A determination will be made at the conclusion of the hearing.
+• A determination by the County Board of Equalization may be made at the time of the hearing, or later via mail.

 • You, or the Assessor, may file an appeal to the State Board of Equalization no later than 30 days after the final order is filed.